Mikimyc/tensorflow-doc/README.md

   <img src="https://www.tensorflow.org/images/tf_logo_horizontal.png"><br><br>
 </div>

-These are the source files for the guide and tutorials on [tensorflow.org](https://www.tensorflow.org/overview).
+These are the sources files for the guide and tutorials on [tensorflow.org](https://www.tensorflow.org/overview).

 To contribute to the TensorFlow documentation, please read